ahkohd/thumbo/README.md

 objects can be transferred, but it's much faster than serializing and deserializing them.

+Returns a <span id="transferdescriptor">`TransferDescriptor`</span>, a container that holds the arraybuffer to be transferred.

 > Note:
 > The transferable object cannot be accessed by this thread again
 > unless the receiving thread transfers it back again!